Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Amed Rosario will take on Ryan McMahon and the Colorado Rockies at Progressive Field on Tuesday, with the first pitch at 6:10 PM ET.
+Josh Bell and the Cleveland Guardians will try to defeat Charlie Blackmon and the Colorado Rockies at Progressive Field on Wednesday at 1:10 PM ET.

-The favored Guardians have -210 moneyline odds to win against the underdog Rockies, who are listed at +170.
-An 8-run total has been set for the matchup.
+The favored Guardians have -175 moneyline odds against the underdog Rockies, who are listed at +145.
+The total is 7.5 runs for the matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.